-- The California Municipal Trust is not an association taxable as a corporation for purposes of the California Corporation Tax Law, and each California Unitholder will be treated as the owner of a pro rata portion of the California Municipal Trust, and the income of such portion of the California Municipal Trust will be treated as the income of the California Unitholders under the California Personal Income Tax. - 2) The portion of each dividend paid by a California RIC to the California Municipal Trust and distributed to a California Unitholder which (i) is excludable from California taxable income for purposes of the California Personal Income Tax if received directly by a California Unitholder, (ii) is properly reported as an exempt-interest dividend for California income tax purposes in written statements furnished to its shareholders and (iii) does not exceed the amount of interest received by the California RIC during its taxable year (minus certain non deductible expenses) on obligations the interest on which would be excludable from California Unitholder, will be excludable from California taxable income for purposes of the California taxable income for purposes of the California taxable income for purposes of the California Trust and distributed to a California Unitholder.
+1) The California Municipal Trust is not an association taxable as a corporation for purposes of the California Corporation Tax Law, and each California Unitholder will be treated as the owner of a pro rata portion of the California Municipal Trust, and the income of such portion of the California

+Municipal Trust will be treated as the income of the California Unitholders under the California Personal Income Tax.

+- 2) The portion of each dividend paid by a California RIC to the California Municipal Trust and distributed to a California Unitholder which (i) is excludable from California taxable income for purposes of the California Personal Income Tax if received directly by a California Unitholder, (ii) is properly reported as an exempt-interest dividend for California income tax purposes in written statements furnished to its shareholders and (iii) does not exceed the amount of interest received by the California RIC during its taxable year (minus certain non deductible expenses) on obligations the interest on which would be excludable from California taxable income for purposes of the California Personal Income Tax if received directly by a California Unitholder, will be excludable from California taxable income for purposes of the California Personal Income Tax when received by the California Municipal Trust and distributed to a California Unitholder.
 However, dividends other than exempt-interest dividends paid by a California RIC will generally be taxable for purposes of the California Personal Income Tax. - 3) Each California Unitholder of the California Municipal Trust will generally recognize gain or loss for California Personal Income Tax purposes if the trustee disposes of a RIC Share (whether by redemption, sale or otherwise) or when the California Unitholder redeems or sells units of the California Municipal Trust, to the extent that such a transaction results in a recognized gain or loss to such California Unitholder for federal income tax purposes.
 However, there are certain differences between the recognition of gain or loss for federal income tax purposes and for California Personal Income Tax purposes, and California Unitholders are advised to consult their own tax advisers. - 4) Under the California Personal Income Tax, a portion of the interest on indebtedness incurred or continued by a California Unitholder to purchase units in the California Municipal Trust is not deductible for purposes of the California Personal Income Tax.

 Chapman and Cutler LLP has expressed no opinion with respect to taxation under any other provisions of the California law.
 This disclosure does not address the taxation of persons other than full time residents of California and relates only to California Unitholders subject to the California Personal Income Tax.
 Chapman and Cutler LLP has expressed no opinion with respect to the taxation of California Unitholders subject to the California Corporation Tax Law and such California Unitholders are advised to consult their own tax advisers.
-Please note, however, that dividends from the RIC Shares attributed to a California Unitholder that is subject to the California franchise tax and its California income tax.
+Please note, however, that dividends from the RIC Shares attributed to a California Unitholder that is subject to the California Corporation Tax Law may be includible in its gross income for purposes of determining its California franchise tax and its California income tax.
 Neither the Sponsor nor its counsel has independently examined any of the RIC Shares to be deposited and held in the California Municipal Trust or any assets to be held by the RICs or any documents or any opinions of counsel with respect thereto.
 Ownership of the units may result in other California tax consequences to certain taxpayers and prospective investors should consult their tax advisers as to the applicability of any such collateral consequences.